grafana/agent/docs/sources/operator/architecture.md

 ### Examples

-Here are some examples of how to enable sharding and replication in a Kubernetes environment:
+The following examples show you how to enable sharding and replication in a Kubernetes environment.

-* To shard the data into 3 shards and replicate each shard to 2 other Grafana Agent instances, you would use the following deployment manifest:
+* To shard the data into three shards and replicate each shard to two other Grafana Agent instances, you would use the following deployment manifest:

 ```
 apiVersion: apps/v1